A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Conclusions and future research

+\nnote{We should agree on whether a hyphen or not in minimum-cost (currently we have it differently in the intro).
+Somewhat prefer without, since I'd say we see "minimum cost flow" much more often than "minimum-cost flow".
+But either is fine.}

+A next milestone towards a strongly polynomial algorithm for general linear programming is to find a strongly polynomial algorithm for the minimum cost generalized flow problem.
+Here, each arc $e$ has in addition a cost $c_e$ per unit of incoming flow; there is no sink, and instead one wishes for a feasible flow satisfying all demands and of minimum cost.
+Generalized flow maximization is a special case of this, either indirectly as solving the feasibility question, or directly by setting all costs to be zero except for a negative cost flow-absorbing loop at the sink.

+One major apparent obstacle when moving from flow maximization to cost minimization is that the notion of relabelling does not seem to have an analogue for minimum cost generalized flow.
+For the flow maximization problem, the dual constraints are $\gamma_{ij} y_j-y_i\le 0$ for every edge $(i,j)$, with the convention $y_t=1$; recall that the labels are the inverses of the dual variables.
+These inequalities can be conveniently transformed into the multiplicative form \eqref{dual}, naturally giving rise to the notion of fitting pairs, and enabling to work with regular flows when restricted to the set of tight arcs.
+No such transformation is possible for the more general constraints $\gamma_{ij} y_j-y_i\le c_{ij}$. \nnote{Shouldn't it be $y_t = 1$?
+Should we say that the $y_j$'s are the inverses of the labels?}

+As discussed in the introduction, minimum cost generalized flow includes as special cases both generalized flow maximization, and the feasibility problem for a linear program whose constraint matrix has at most two nonzero entries per row.
+One would expect that a strongly polynomial algorithm for minimum cost generalized flow will treat the primal and dual sides of the problem in an integrated framework.
+Currently, there is a significant difference between the algorithms for the two sides.
+For the dual problem, Megiddo's algorithm \cite{megiddo83} heavily relies on parametric search, and this has been a key ingredient also in subsequent algorithms for the problem, e.g., \cite{CM94}.
+Therefore, new approaches for the dual problem may be necessary to tackle the minimum cost generalized flow problem.

+Another possible extension would be to obtain strongly polynomial algorithms for more general problem variants, such as maximum generalized flows with concave gains, studied in \cite{Shigeno06,Vegh11}.
+Whereas one cannot hope for strongly polynomial algorithms for the general model---the optimal solution may not even be rational---it might still be worth exploring tractable special cases, in the spirit of \cite{Vegh-sep} for minimum cost regular flows with separable convex objectives.

+\lnote{wrote it and then noticed that most points were already made in my previous paper :) not sure if this is a problem.}

 \paragraph*{Acknowledgements.} We are very grateful to Jos\'e Correa and Andreas Schulz for many interesting discussions which led to this work.
+We thank the anonymous referees for their detailed and constructive comments that helped improve the exposition.
 Part of this work was done while the authors were participating in the Hausdorff Trimester on Discrete Mathematics in Fall 2015.